TAPevents/tap-i18n/README.md

 Translates key to the current client's language.
-If inside a reactive computation, invalidate the computation the next time the client language get changed (by TapI18n.setLanguage).
+If inside a reactive computation, invalidate the computation the next time the client language get changed (by TAPi18n.setLanguage).

-The function is a proxy to i18next.t() method.
+The function is a proxy to the i18next.t() method.
 Refer to the [documentation of i18next.t()](http://i18next.com/pages/doc_features.html) to learn about its possible options.